javalent/obsidian-leaflet/README.md

 Setting this will cause marker tooltips to default to this behavior.

 You can override this behavior in the right-click context menu of a marker.

+### Enable Draw Mode by Default

+If disabled, the draw controller will not be added to the map unless the `draw` parameter is set to true in the map block.

 ### Display Note Preview